laravel-workflow/laravel-workflow.github.io/docs/configuration/options.md

 ## Queue

 The `$queue` setting is used to specify which queue the workflow or activity should be added to.
 By default, the `$queue` value is not set which uses the default queue for the specified connection.
 This can be overridden by setting the `$queue` property on the workflow or activity class.

-## Backoff

-The `backoff` method returns an array of integers corresponding to the current attempt.
-The default `backoff` method decays exponentially to 2 minutes.
-This can be overridden by implementing the `backoff` method on the activity class.